-Once complete, the Druk White Lotus School, known locally as Druk Padma Karpo School, is a non-denominational educational community in a remote part of India.
-Conceived as a model for sustainable development in the Ladakh region, it will cater for 750 pupils from nursery age to 16 years old, and residential accommodation for 350 children.
+The Druk White Lotus School, known locally as Druk Padma Karpo School, is a non-denominational educational community in a remote part of India.
+Conceived by the client as a model for sustainable development in the Ladakh region, it provides education for 840 pupils from nursery age to 16 years old, and residential accommodation for 350 children.

-A team of architects and engineers from Arup and Arup Associates has worked on the project since 1997 and is responsible for the masterplan, concept, and detailed designs of each phase of construction.
-The first phase, the nursery and infant courtyard, opened in September 2001, to be followed by the junior school in 2003.
+A team of architects and engineers from Arup have worked on the project since 1996 and are responsible for masterplanning, concept, and detailed designs of each phase of construction.
+The first phase, the nursery and infant courtyard, opened in September 2001, followed by the junior school in 2003.
 The basic secondary school facilities were completed by 2015, additional facilities as well as a sixth form college (10+2) for 16-18 year olds are planned for the future.

-The project is the brainchild of His Holiness Gyalwang Drukpa and is executed by Drukpa Trust, a UK-registered charity and its sister organisation The Druk Padma Karpo Educational Society in Ladakh.
+The project is the vision of His Holiness Gyalwang Drukpa and is executed by Drukpa Trust, a UK-registered charity and its sister organisation The Druk Padma Karpo Educational Society in Ladakh.
 Further support to the school comes from Arup engineers and architects; one of whom each year volunteers their time to work on site for up to 6 months.
-They act as ambassadors for the Trust and help the local construction team.
+They act as ambassadors for the Trust and design team and help the local construction team.

 Award-winning environment for learning and teaching

 Solid granite blocks used for the outer wall come from stone found on or adjacent to the site.
-Inner walls are made from local mud brick, forming cavity walls for significantly improved insulation and high durability.
-The roof is of a traditional Ladakhi mud construction, including poplar and willow from local monastery plantations, and provides good protection from the cold.
+The roof is of a traditional Ladakhi mud construction, including local poplar and willow, and provides good protection from the cold.
 The buildings are passively heated by the sun with south facing glazed walls to daytime buildings, and ‘’trombe walls’’ to residential buildings.

 In October 2008, the first phase of the Druk White Lotus School 42 kWp photo-voltaic system was completed, providing reliable power to the whole site.
 It uses an initial installation of 9 kWp of PV panels, which also act as external shading devices for three of the school buildings.
-The pv installation was 60% funded by Arup Associates, who used this project to offset their carbon footprint for 2007.
 Previously, electricity was only available intermittently from the local grid or by operating the school’s diesel generator.
-The system includes batteries to provide electricity in hours of darkness, which can also be charged from local mains electricity or the site generator.

-The school provides a quality teaching environment, previously unavailable in Ladakh, and will respond to the specific cultural needs of the people.
+The school provides a quality teaching environment, previously unavailable in Ladakh, and responding to the specific cultural needs of the people.
 The latest news can be found on the school website.
 The project featured in a publication in 2018 celebrating the bicentennial of the Institute of Civil Engineers.